nkdAgility/azure-devops-migration-tools/docs/index.md

 1. [Question & Discussion](https://github.com/nkdAgility/azure-devops-migration-tools/discussions) - The first place to look for unsage, configuration, and general help.
 1. [Issues on Gitbub](https://github.com/nkdAgility/azure-devops-migration-tools/issues) - If you have identified a bug and have logs then please raise an issue.

 You can get free support from the community above and on social media on a best effort basis if folks are available.
-If you are looking for paid support there are a number of consultants that contribute to this project and that are experts in this type of work:
+If you are *looking for paid support* [naked Agility with Martin Hinshelwood & Co](https://nkdagility.com) has a number of experts, many of whom contribute to this project, that can help.
+Book a [free consultation](https://nkdagility.com/book-online) to discuss how we can make things easyer.

-* **Martin Hinshelwood, naked Agility Ltd** - [@MrHinsh](https://github.com/MrHinsh) is the founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
-You can contact him through [naked Agility Ltd.](https://nkdagility.com).
-* **Wes MacDonald, LIKE 10 INC.** - [@wesmacdonald](https://github.com/wesmacdonald) is a DevOps Consultant located in Toronto, Canada.
-You can reach out to him via [LIKE 10 INC.](http://www.like10.com).
-* **Ove Bastiansen** - [@ovebastiansen](https://github.com/ovebastiansen) is a DevOps consultant living in Oslo, Norway, but working worldwide in todays remote friendly world.
-You can reach him via his GitHub profile [https://github.com/ovebastiansen](https://github.com/ovebastiansen).
-* **Gordon Beeming** - [@DevStarOps](https://github.com/DevStarOps) is a DevOps Specialist in Durban, South Africa working at [Derivco](https://derivco.com).
-You can reach him via his [profile page](https://devstarops.com/) that links to all social media.
-* _others coming soon_
+We use these tools with out customers, and for fun, to do real world migrations on a daily basis and we can:

+ - Consult with your internal folks who need help and guidance in runnign the tooling.
+ - Make changes to the tool to support your needs; all additions are commited to the main repo.
+ - Run the migration for you:- you would need to pay for the hours that we would spend baby-sitting the running migrations

 These tools are build by naked Agility Limited's DevOps & Agility consultants to do real world migrations on a daily basis.
 We always work in [Azure DevOps Services](http://dev.azure.com) on https://dev.azure.com/nkdagility/migration-tools/ with code in GitHub and publish as a chocolatey package that pulls from GitGub Releases.